MarFoLeigh/academic-kickstart2.0/content/authors/admin/_index.md

 #  - Visitors
 ---

 Marissa Foley is a second year MA student studying public history and digital humanities at Carleton University.
-Her research focuses on deindustrialization and gentrification in Hamilton, Ontario.
-Using participatory-based research methods to collect oral histories, Marissa's work will present community stories of the Jamesville neighbourhood through an audio-guided walking tour.
+Her research explores digital storytelling’s potential and limitations as a tool for public history by developing a geotagged audio tour through the recently-gentrified Jamesville neighborhood of Hamilton, Ontario.
+In telling a story of place that makes the neighbourhood’s industrial past more visible, audible, and knowable, my work offers a counter-commemoration to that which currently exists in Jamesville.
+In the making and then testing of this project, I am particularly interested in researching if and how a critically-engaged, activist public history can find an audience to reclaim histories that are being forgotten or are under threat of being forgotten.